 Married couples file joint returns unless they are legally separated or one spouse requests otherwise.
 Annual returns must be filed by 31 July of the year following the tax year.
 The filing deadline expires on 28 (29) February of the second year following the tax year if the income tax return is prepared by a certified tax adviser.
-The filing deadline for 2019 income tax returns were extended until 31 August 2021 for those taxpayers assisted by a professional tax adviser.
+The filing deadline for 2021 income tax returns was extended until 31 August 2023 for those taxpayers assisted by a professional tax adviser.

 There is no self-assessment.
 The tax office issues a final assessment notice after having reviewed the income tax return.